- About us

 Adam Shay, CPA (N.C. license #35961) is all of that—and more.
 As the firm’s managing member and team leader, he’s undoubtedly an accountant who is committed to helping clients make smart financial decisions and legally minimize tax liability.
 But he’s also a proactive partner in making their fiscal obligations and understanding of that a positive, empowering experience.
 Among other things, Adam is dedicated to providing efficient and accurate traditional CPA Firm services.
 Yet he’s equally, if not more, enthusiastic about engaging with clients, especially those who are entrepreneurs, through the firm’s cloud-based accounting solutions and other forward-focused tools and services, such as its Virtual CFO program.
 His easy-going, open-minded personality puts people at ease, whether they’re meeting with him face-to-face or Skyping with him from another part of the country and world.

 Adam earned a bachelor’s degree in commerce from the University of Virginia.
 He then went on to get his master’s in business administration from the University of Maryland.
-In terms of volunteer work, he has served as an entrepreneur in residence, doing accounting for the SeaHawk Innovation Funds and helping with the Cameron Executive Network at UNCW.
+In terms of volunteer work, he currently serves on the Board of Directors of the North Carolina Aquarium Society and as treasurer of the Supper Optimist Club.
+He has previously served as an entrepreneur in residence, doing accounting for the SeaHawk Innovation Funds and helping with the Cameron Executive Network at UNCW.
 He’s also been the treasurer and an executive board member of Surfrider Foundation’s Cape Fear Chapter as well as a board member of the Cape Fear Economic Development Council.
-Adam attends Wrightsville United Methodist Church and, in his spare time, he enjoys cooking, various outdoor activities, and family time with his wife Sarah, their sons, Wagner and Garrett, and their dog, Echo.
-No surprise, Adam is an invested, devoted parent who thrives off coaching and supporting his children in their sports, including soccer, basketball and, of course, baseball.
+Adam attends Port City Community Church and, in his spare time, he enjoys cooking, various outdoor activities, and family time with his wife Sarah, their sons, Wagner and Garrett, and their dog, Echo.
+No surprise, Adam is an invested, devoted parent who thrives off coaching and supporting his children in their sports, including soccer, basketball and baseball.

 Adam’s Why: “It’s simple: I love to help people achieve their full potential.
 This is reflected in all aspects of life, everything from my work to my family and community service.
 I believe there is a better way to do accounting and business, yet most entrepreneurs of small to mid-sized companies are under-served in terms of guidance and support.
 As an experienced entrepreneur, I still get a rush from seeing businesses grow and succeed.
 This is a huge motivator for me…it keeps things fresh every day and makes it fun to get up every morning.”